SebastianWendel/chef-elasticsearch/README.md

       ]
     }

+## Jetty ##
+If you wath to use elasticsearch with the jetty plugin you need to include the recepie and create the databag and the item for the login credentials.

+    cat > /tmp/jetty.json << 'EOF'
+    {
+      "id" : "jetty",
+      "jetty" : {
+        "admin" : "PASSWORD",
+        "user"  : "PASSWORD"
+      }
+    }
+    EOF

+    knife data bag create elasticsearch
+    knife data bag from file elasticsearch /tmp/jetty.json

 # ToDos and Issues #
 Have a lock at the github issues section.
-There's still some work to do, patches are welcome.
+There's some work to do, patches are welcome.

 # License and Author #